|

 books or listening to tapes by women who are well-respected and

 generally acknowledged as worthy to instruct other women.
-For example,
+For

-most of my role models are women I never knew personally: women like
+most of my role models are women I never knew personally: women

 Corrie Ten Boom, Edith Schaeffer, and others whose lives will